Skip to Content

 Can I Use My RV for Camping in the Winter?

-You can absolutely use your RV for camping in the winter, provided you prepare adequately to keep yourself and your RV safe from harm.
+You can absolutely camp in your RV in the winter, provided you prepare adequately to keep yourself and your RV safe from harm.

-It’s not easy to camp in winter, but many people do it with joy and very little stress, and that’s because they’ve learned how to prepare their RVs for winter RV living.
-They know how to keep the plumbing system from freezing and bursting, keep the temperature inside the RV at a safe and comfortable level, reduce or prevent moisture accumulation, seal out intruders with little paws and big whiskers, and many other important winter camping preparations.
+It’s not easy to camp in winter, but many people do it with joy and very little stress, and that’s because they’ve learned how to plan ahead and prepare their RVs for the cold.
+They know how to keep the plumbing system from freezing and bursting (often easily accomplished by protecting exposed parts from the cold), keep the temperature inside the RV at a safe and comfortable level, reduce or prevent moisture accumulation, seal out intruders with little paws and big whiskers, and many other important winter camping preparations.

-Anyone who’s lived in an RV for any duration of time in cold and snowy climates is likely to have a list of things to do – and a list of things to NOT do – to stay safe and warm while keeping the RV from winter damage.
+Anyone who’s lived in an RV for any duration of time in cold and snowy climates is likely to have a list of things to do – and a list of things to NOT do – to stay nice and warm while keeping their RV safe from winter damage.

 Fill Your Fresh Water Tank and/or Use a Heated Water Hose

 Water.
-It’s very important for a multitude of reasons, but when the temperature falls below freezing, water turns to ice.
-And when it does this, it expands… potentially bursting/damaging hoses and plumbing.
+It’s very important for a lot of reasons, but when temperatures fall below freezing (particularly if they reach hard freeze levels, which are 28°F or below, for at least an hour), water turns to ice.
+And when it does, it expands… potentially bursting/damaging hoses and plumbing.
 For this reason, if you have the intention of doing some winter camping, you’ll need to put water on the top of your list of things to prioritize.

 RV winter living means taking special measures to tend to your water supply.